 For years idealised beauty "rules" had us believe we could either play up our eyes or lips—never both.
 "How garish!"
 I'm sure some oppressive piece of writing read, referring to the thought of a woman applying product to both parts of her face.

-Yes, 2018 feels like one giant record scratch, with both huge strides for intersectional feminism and just as many frightening setbacks.
+2018 feels like one giant record scratch, with both huge strides for intersectional feminism and just as many frightening setbacks.
 When it comes to makeup, the choice is yours.
 No one can make rules or set boundaries for how you choose to present yourself, at least not if we have anything to say about it.
-So break with convention.
+So, break with convention.
 Do you.
-Apply colorful eye shadow and bright lipstick.
+Apply colourful eye shadow and bright lipstick.
 Wear glitter.
 Be happy.

-Below, find our favorite color pairings for you to try and the products that will help you get the look.
+Below find our favourite colour pairings for you to try and the products that will help you get the look.

-If you're going full-on Technicolor (think '80s club kid) on your eyes, there's no reason you can't still wear a lip color.
+If you're going full-on technicolour (think '80s club kid) on your eyes, there's no reason you can't still wear a lip colour.
 Instead of doing something bold pigment-wise, try a sheer poppy pink with a ton of gloss.
 The vinyl texture of your lips will pull the sparkly look together without making you feel like you're wearing a costume.

 Petal Pink and Siren Red